Pentagon cancels $10 billion JEDI contract challenged by Amazon, ending long-contested cloud procurement deal

 But the Pentagon’s steadfast insistence that the contract should go to just one company, rather than spread the work among multiple providers, made it a lightning rod from the start.
 Oracle and IBM lodged protests before the bids were due, arguing that such an approach ran counter to the business world’s best practices.

-The Pentagon awarded the contract to Microsoft in 2019 shortly after former president Donald Trump took an interest in it.
+The Pentagon awarded the contract to Microsoft in 2019 shortly after President Donald Trump took an interest in it.
 Trump had cited complaints against Amazon from “some of the greatest companies in the world,” specifically referencing Oracle, Microsoft and IBM.
-Trump’s interest in the contract ― along with his repeated public broadsides against Amazon founder Jeff Bezos, who also owns The Washington Post ― became the subject of a bid protest from Amazon.
+Trump’s interest in the contract ― along with his repeated public broadsides against Amazon founder Jeff Bezos, who owns The Washington Post ― became a key part of the tech giant’s challenge.

 That bid protest forced the Defense Department to halt its work with Microsoft and reevaluate its decision after the court concluded that the Pentagon’s evaluators had made a mistake on one aspect of how it evaluated bids.
-The Defense Department re-awarded the contract to Microsoft after correcting its mistake.
+The agency re-awarded the contract to Microsoft after correcting its mistake.

 But Amazon pressed forward with its legal campaign, including its request to depose certain top officials, including Trump and Mattis.
 The court rejected a motion filed by Microsoft to dismiss those allegations, clearing the way for Amazon to argue for depositions.